Skip to main content

 Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as demonstrated in the videos of 3Blue1Brown.

-[!NOTE] The community edition of Manim has been forked from 3b1b/manim, a tool originally created and open-sourced by Grant Sanderson, also creator of the 3Blue1Brown educational math videos.
-While Grant Sanderson’s repository continues to be maintained separately by him, he is not among the maintainers of the community edition.
-We recommend this version for its continued development, improved features, enhanced documentation, and more active community-driven maintenance.
+[!NOTE] The community edition of Manim (ManimCE) is a version maintained and developed by the community.
+It was forked from 3b1b/manim, a tool originally created and open-sourced by Grant Sanderson, also creator of the 3Blue1Brown educational math videos.
+While Grant Sanderson continues to maintain his own repository, we recommend this version for its continued development, improved features, enhanced documentation, and more active community-driven maintenance.
 If you would like to study how Grant makes his videos, head over to his repository (3b1b/manim).

 Table of Contents: